Terrell Gausha: Adames vs. Gausha

 Gausha was scheduled to challenge Carlos Adames for his WBC middleweight title at MGM Grand Garden Arena in Las Vegas on June 15, 2024.
 He lost the fight by unanimous decision.

 Gausha vs. Garcia

 On January 3, 2025 it was reported that Gausha would face Elijah Garcia on February 15, 2025.
 Gausha lost the fight against Garcia by split decision on March 22, 2025 in Las Vegas.

+Gausha vs. Garcia

+Gausha faced Yoenlis Hernández for the vacant WBO-NABO middleweight title at the MGM Grand Garden Arena in Las Vegas on 28 March 2026.
+He lost by stoppage in the fourth round.